KristinNLynch/Inventory-and-Shrink/index.md

 <h1>Inventory and Shrink</h1>

 This project show methods for measuring and analyzing inventory loss.
 This page is still a work in progress while I work on the write up for the project.
+The python notebook is complete and contains notes on all the steps used.

 <h2> Outline of Steps </h2>